 RSS to the WordPress CMS

 WP RSS Aggregator is a feature-rich RSS aggregation plugin for WordPress that makes it easy for non-techy webmasters to import, merge, and display RSS feeds on their site with shortcodes.
-To kickstart things, the free version of the plugin enables users to import however many RSS feeds they’d like directly to their website and display them within posts or pages.
+To kickstart things, the free version of the plugin enables users to import as many RSS feeds as they’d like directly to their website and display them within posts or pages.

+In this section, I’ll show you how you can move content from an old blog to a new one with the WP RSS Aggregator plugin.
 Creating an RSS feed allows you to set a feed source and start importing content directly to your website.

-Step 1: With the WP RSS Aggregator plugin installed, navigate to RSS Aggregator > Add New from the admin panel.
+With the WP RSS Aggregator plugin installed, navigate to RSS Aggregator > Add New from the admin panel.

-Step 2: Give your feed a name.
+Give your feed a name.

-Step 3: Add in the Feed Source Details where the RSS aggregator will import the content from:
+Add in the Feed Source Details where the RSS aggregator will import the content from:

 - The URL determines the feed source.